-Are your kids excited about the total solar eclipse this summer?
+Are your kids excited about the total solar eclipse next year?
 Want a handy way to teach them about eclipses?
-Here’s a great infographic from Space.com that illustrates what causes eclipses and the different kinds you might see.
+Here’s a simple infographic from Time and Date that illustrates what causes eclipses and some basic facts about the upcoming total solar eclipse.

 Quick STEM Tip